 A second couple, also age 65, plans moderate spending and expects to withdraw 4% of their savings in the first year.
 They allocate more to equities, accepting higher volatility in exchange for potentially greater long-term returns.
 They project 8% annual investment gains.

 This approach provides $120,000 to spend in year one, but $240,000 in projected investment income.
-With these assumptions, their portfolio should last indefinitely, even with inflation adjustments.
+With these assumptions, their portfolio would hypothetically last indefinitely, even with inflation adjustments.

 The Aggressive Approach

 In this scenario, the couple’s expenses outpace their investment earnings.
-As a result, they will empty their retirement fund in about 16 years.
-To make their savings last for about 25 years, they would need to earn a consistent 12% with their investments, which is well above the long-term averages.
+As a result, their savings will only last approximately 15 years (assuming the couple makes their withdrawals at the start of each year).
+To make their savings last for about 25 years, they would need to earn consistently more than 10% or dial down their spending.

 Extending the Life of Your Retirement Savings